Welcome to Part 4 in our series on multi-family conversions.

 • Existing Tenants: Many malls targeted for adaptive reuse are still partially occupied by tenants with time left on their leases.
 Noise, traffic, dust and disruptions from demolition will likely hurt their business; some tenants may be located in a portion of the mall that’s going to be converted.
 Consequently, the mall’s owner needs to figure out what to do with any retail tenants who might be adversely impacted by the conversion.

-• Differences Between Retail and Multi-Family: While there are some similarities between the two property sectors, they’re also very different in many ways and have very different dynamics.
-Multi-family generally involves more tenants with shorter leases than retail, and apartment tenants tend to be more transient, with higher turnover.
-Also, retail leases and leasing tend to be more complicated than multi-family leases and leasing.
-For that reason, it’s best mall owners looking to add apartments to a property partner with someone with multi-family expertise, if they don’t already have that expertise within their organization.
+• Differences Between Retail and Multifamily: While there are some similarities between the two property sectors, they’re also very different in many ways and have very different dynamics.
+Multifamily generally involves more tenants with shorter leases than retail, and apartment tenants tend to be more transient, with higher turnover.

 • Multiple Owners: Sometimes, different sections of a mall have different owners.
 The core retail area may have one owner; a big box anchor tenant, like a department store, may own its own space; the parking areas may be owned by a third company; the out lots may be owned by a different party or parties altogether.
 In these mixed ownership scenarios, any plans to convert part of the mall to apartments will need to be approved by and coordinated between all parties involved, as specified in everyone’s legal agreements, which can complicate the project significantly and add to its length and cost.

-Next, Chapter 5: Department Stores and Other Types of Multi-Family Conversions
+Next, Chapter 5: Department Stores and Other Types of Multifamily Conversions

 In case you missed the previous posts in our series, the topics we covered were: